ranazsaad/QWeather_Forcasting/README.md

 ---

 ## How to Run the Quantum Project

 1. **Clone the repository**
 2.  **Access the Quantum Notebook**
    - Open `QML_WeatherForcasting.ipynb` in Google Colab

+3. **Upload the Dataset**
+   - Download the dataset from [Cairo Weather - Kaggle](https://www.kaggle.com/datasets/yousefelshahat2/cairo-whether).
+   - In Google Colab, upload the CSV file

 ## Future Quantum Improvements